 Hong Kong is widely known for its delectable food and abundance of Michelin star restaurants.
 This being said, you certainly don’t have to break the bank to experience top notch eateries in this city of culinary diversity.
 As we love to explore everything a new country has to offer in terms of cuisine, we were spoilt for choice in Hong Kong.
-We had some of the most memorable food and beverage experiences on this trip and I am excited to share some tips and hidden treasures with you in this Hong Kong Food post.
+We had some of the most memorable food and beverage experiences on this trip and I am excited to share some tips and hidden treasures with you in this guide for where to eat in Hong Kong.

 This little gem is a local’s hotspot and a MUST if visiting Hong Kong.
 A small venue with a modest shop front in the SoHo district, it is without doubt, a quirky restaurant we would highly recommend.
 We tried a number options on the menu as we returned for a second visit…not something we often do on holidays but this was well worth breaking tradition for!
 The bao’s themselves are a no-brainer – but the fact that the bao buns are fresh and are made onsite, added a little extra deliciousness!
 We tried most of the bao options on the menu (over two days!) but the most noteworthy in our opinion were the Szechuan Fried Chicken, Pork Belly and Fish Tempura.

 Everything on the share menu looked like indulgence on a plate but we (eventually) decided on the loaded Truffle Fries and battered crust, Szechuan spice Hot Chicken and were not disappointed.
 This restaurant also had a trendy drinks list to match the funky and inviting atmosphere.
 The perfect location for a casual lunch or a trendy dinner with friends.